 Home Remedies for Colds

-Cold Remedy #10: Apply hot packs around your congested sinuses.
-You can buy reusable hot packs at a drugstore.
+You can buy reusable ones at a drugstore.
 Or make your own.
 Take a damp washcloth and heat it for 30 seconds in a microwave.
-(Test the temperature first to make sure it's right for you.)
+Test the temperature first to make sure it's right for you.

-Cold Remedy #11: Sleep with an extra pillow under your head.
-This will help relieve congested nasal passages.
-If the angle is too awkward, try placing the pillows between the mattress and the box springs to create a more gradual slope.
+Do this at night when you sleep to help relieve congested nasal passages.
+If the angle is too awkward, place the pillows between the mattress and the box springs to create a more gradual slope.